 With You and soon in you

-I cannot reconcile the knowledge that Joshua had the Holy Spirit IN him (Numbers 27:18) with a belief that the Spirit was not IN the disciples before Pentecost.
+I cannot reconcile the knowledge that Joshua had the Holy Spirit in him (Numbers 27:18) with a belief that the Spirit was not in the disciples before Pentecost.
+If the Holy Spirit was not in these seventy then how did they accomplish this?

-To me this misunderstanding is explained by Philippians, For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ
+To me at the root of this misunderstanding is a lack of comprehension of what is explained by Philippians, For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ

 , Philippians 1:19 (KJV).
 Notice that it is the Spirit of Christ and hence would not be available when He was human on earth.
 This same Spirit is the Spirit of God.
 Notice the two used interchangeably in the same verse.